 We finished the lesson by assigning homework and distributing stickers.
 All in all, I think I managed to show the parents that lessons do not need to be boring and that kids learn actively and are motivated to do the assigned tasks.
 My pupils were also able to show their parents how much they already know and that made their families proud.

 Anna Musielak is a Polish teacher and teacher trainer holding a Ph.D. from Silesian University.
 She has worked at the military unit, at college, teaching British Literature and Culture and as methodology director in a private language school.
 She has also published articles on literature, culture and language teaching.
 At the moment she is working on workshops and teaching English to young learners and adults.
 Anna is interested in using drama, music and literature in ELT.
 She strongly believes that a lesson carried out with enthusiasm and passion is an unforgettable experience for the learners.

-, and is licensed under a Creative Commons, Attribution-Non Commercial, No Derivatives 3.0 License.
+Note: This article by Anna Musielak originally appeared as a guest post on Teaching Village, and is licensed under a Creative Commons, Attribution-Non Commercial, No Derivatives 3.0 License.
 If you wish to share it you must re-publish it “as is”, and retain any credits, acknowledgements, and hyperlinks within it.